Click here to view details on how Coronavirus is impacting this service.

 This service is accessible from anywhere in the world and provides peace of mind with medical information and advice just a phone call away at any time of the day or night.

 The service includes:

-- General medical advice on common medical problems
+- General medical advice and discussion on common medical problems

 - The opportunity to discuss symptoms and worries confidentially